Transparent data encryption for SQL databases with Acra 0.93

 ACRA 0.80.0 RELEASE This release is dedicated to usability and unification.
 Many components of Acra have been renamed.
 We believe that the updated names will decrease confusion about the components' functions and will make Acra's setup and usage process easier.
 The new names also align better with the common package naming practices.
 We couldn’t find a day inauspicious enough to release Acra 0.80.0, but decided that that last day of spring is still quite special :) Here are the changes in the new release:

-Intro To provide convenient delivery and faster deployment of our tools, just like everybody else − we use Docker.
-This article describes our experience of using containers for distribution of our product Acra (database encryption suite) and focuses on the method we used to decrease the size of Docker images approximately by 62-64 times.
+Need for Docker image reducing To provide convenient delivery and faster deployment of our tools, just like everybody else − we use Docker.
+This article describes our experience of using containers for distribution of our product Acra (database encryption suite) and focuses on the method we used to reduce the size of Docker images approximately by 62-64 times.
 It’s not like we’ve made a revolutionary discovery, but as developers, we found it interesting to trace the steps from the moment of packaging a product into a container to trimming it down to a small Docker image.

 ACRA 0.77.0 RELEASE